 Celebrity chef Eyal Shani’s Port Said is a local treasure.
 Get ready to wait for a table, which is part of the experience here.
-Tel Avivis congregate on the steps across from the Great Synagogue, beer bottles and wine glasses in hand, listening to a phenomenal playlist as they seem to forget that they are always in a hurry, and wait to be seated in an orderly fashion.
+Tel Avivis congregate on the steps across from the Great Synagogue.
+With beer bottles and wine glasses in hand, they listen to a phenomenal playlist as they forget that they are always in a hurry, and wait to sit in an orderly fashion.
 And you thought it was impossible.
 The menu embodies Shani’s unpretentious approach to fine dining: roasted sweet potato served on butcher paper with a dollop of créme fraîche, a bag of Jericho green beans dripping with garlic, lemon, and olive oil, and tender minute-steak served on tahini with tomato tartar and spicy pepper.
 Come for the food, stay for the music and eccentric crowd.

 Nestled inside the Levinsky market, you’ll find another local favorite for exquisite food and ambiance.
 Dalida, like the legendary singer that inspired its name, is a harmonious blend of east and west, mingling Arab, Italian, and French flavors on their seasonal menu that’s intended for sharing.
 Indulge in their spicy feta brûlée, brioche steak and bone marrow, and filet mignon with vegetables in hawaij butter.
 For a very happy hour, or two, Dalida offers 50% off their dishes Sunday-Thursday from 17:00-19:00.
 Sample a bit of everything along with one of their signature cocktails, available by the glass or pitcher.